The Easy Way to Determine What’s a Safe Driving Distance on WV Roads? (2-3 Second Rule)

 When traveling on a highway, the WV DOT says the minimum distance to keep between you and the vehicle in front of you is 2 seconds, but that is the bare minimum.
 Keep in mind two seconds is the distance needed on clear sunny days.
 At night or during inclement weather you need to increase your safety margin to four to eight seconds.
 You should maintain these cushions as best as possible including the time you find yourself riding in traffic.

-Get a Free Consultation with an Experienced Injury Lawyer
+Get a Free Consultation with an Experienced West Virginia Personal Injury Lawyer

 We hope this article keeps you and your family safe and you never need our services.
-However, if you or a loved was injured or killed as a result of negligence, including a negligent driver, negligent doctor, negligent property owner, or negligent employer, we invite you to call one of our experienced injury lawyers for a free consultation.
-There’s also never a fee unless and until we recover money for you.
-Call West Law Firm toll free at 1-877-943-9378.
+However, if you or a loved was injured in a West Virginia auto accident, hurt at work, or by negligence, we invite you to call one of our experienced personal injury lawyers for a Free Consultation.
+Our toll-free is 1-877-943-9378.